 The directors are responsible for the other information.
-The other information comprises the information included in the financial statements and the Integrated Report, which includes the Directors' Report, the Audit Committee's Report and the Company Secretary's Certificate as required by the Companies Act of South Africa.
-Other information does not include the consolidated or the separate financial statements and our auditor's reports thereon.
+The other information comprises the information included in the document titled "ABC Limited Separate Financial Statements for the year ended 31 December 20X1" and the document titled "ABC Limited Integrated Report 20X1", which includes the Directors' Report, the Audit Committee's Report and the Company Secretary's Certificate as required by the Companies Act of South Africa.
+The other information does not include the consolidated or the separate financial statements and our auditor's reports thereon.